Ann Richardson, Author - My Books and Other Matters

 The truth of the matter is I like being old.
 It took me awhile to realise that fact, but once I did, I gave it some thought as to why.

-The result was a book, just published a few months ago, exploring the joys and challenges of being older.
+The , just published a few months ago, exploring the joys and challenges of being older.

 I concluded that although there are both upsides and downsides to becoming old, for me the former outweigh the latter.
 As long as – and this is a big proviso – you retain reasonably good health.